 About five years ago God prompted me to learn more about how important it is to establish a caring relationship with ourselves, and treat ourselves with compassion.
 I did a lot of study, and used what I learned in my own life, as well as those I counseled.

-You have referred to this as “self-compassion” in your counseling work, as well as in your book, Give Yourself a Break: Turning Your Inner Critic Into a Compassionate Friend.
+You have referred to this as “self-compassion” in your counseling work, as well as in your book, Give Yourself a Break: Turning Your Inner Critic Into a Compassionate Friend, and Give Your Kids a Break: Parenting with Compassion for You and Your Children.
 What first stirred your interest in self-compassion?

 I first became interested in self-compassion as a counselor.
 I saw first-hand how hard people were on themselves when they failed, made mistakes, made poor decisions, or couldn’t foresee their futures.
 What they needed was a concrete way to develop a kind and compassionate relationship with themselves.
 They needed to learn ways to care for and relate to themselves the way God does…with love, grace, and truth.

 Not too long after you began your work with self-compassion as a counselor, you experienced a series of devastating health events.
 Share with us what happened.